CALGEL TEETHING GEL

 In case of vomiting, spitting or accidental ingestion, the dose should not be repeated immediately.
 The dose may be repeated if necessary after 3 hours.

-Hypersensitivity to lidocaine hydrochloride and/or cetylpyridinium chloride or to any of the excipients listed in section 6.1.
+Hypersensitivity to the active substance(s) or to any of the excipients listed in section 6.1.

 Do not use more than one product containing lidocaine at the same time.